-In accordance with Basel III capital standards, banks maintains a minimal ratio of capital to riskweighted assets of 7%.14 We set ξ_K equal to 1/0.07 = 14.3.15
+In accordance with Basel III capital standards, banks maintains a minimal ratio of capital to risk-weighted assets of 7%.16 We set ξ_K equal to $1/0.07 = 14.3.^{17}$

-12Explicitly modeling informational asymmetry would result in a substantially more involved analysis.
-Lucas and McDonald (1990) provides a tractable analysis under assumption that the informational asymmetry is lasts one period.
+$^{^{14}}$ Explicitly modeling informational asymmetry would result in a substantially more involved analysis.
+Lucas and McDonald (1990) provide a tractable analysis under assumption that the informational asymmetry lasts one period.
 Lee, Lochhead, Ritter, and Zhao (1996) document that for initial public offerings (IPOs), the direct costs (underwriting, management, legal, auditing and registration fees) average 11.0% of the proceeds, and for seasoned equity offerings (SEOs), 7.1%.
 IPOs also incur a substantial indirect cost due to short-run underpricing.
 An early study by Asquith and Mullins (1986) found that the average stock price reaction to the announcement of a common stock issue was -3% and the loss as a percentage of the new issue size was as high as -31% (Eckbo, Masulis, and Norli, 2007).

-13This impatience can be microfounded by an exogenous Poisson exit rate that is equal to $\rho - r$.

-14See Thakor (2014) for a review of the debate on bank capital and its regulations.
+15Impatience induces payout; otherwise, the bank never pays out dividends and always accumulates financial slack (equity) to avoid the refinancing costs.
+This impatience can be microfounded by an exogenous Poisson exit rate $\rho - r$.
+16See Thakor (2014) for a review of the debate on bank capital and its regulations.

-15Davydiuk (2017) and Begenau (2019) set ξ_K to be the sample average of the ratio of Tier 1 equity to risky assets for the reason that banks typically maintain a buffer to prevent regulatory corrective action.
+$^{^{17}}$ Davydiuk (2017) and Begenau (2020) set ξ_K to be the sample average of the ratio of Tier 1 equity to risky assets for the reason that banks typically maintain a buffer to prevent regulatory corrective action.
 In our model, the buffer arises endogenously, so we set ξ_K to the regulatory threshold.
 In theoretical studies on banking regulations, De Nicolò, Gamba, and Lucchetta (2014) calibrate the capital requirements to 4% and 12%, Hugonnier and Morellec (2017) calibrate the thresholds to 4%, 7%, 9%, and 20% to investigate the effects of the proposal by Admati and Hellwig (2013), and Phelan (2016) calibrates the threshold to 7.7% and 10.6% in a macroeconomic model.

 Supplementary Leverage Ratio (SLR).
 Banks in the U.S. face an SLR requirement since January 1, 2018.
 It supplements the capital requirement that can be vulnerable to manipulation (Plosser and Santos, 2014).
 The SLR requirement targets the ratio of total assets (or liabilities) to equity capital.
-When the bank issues bonds, i.e., B > 0, the leverage ratio requirement restricts A/K, just as the capital requirement does:
+When the bank issues bonds, i.e., B>0, the leverage ratio requirement restricts A/K, just as the capital requirement does: